HKUST-Aerial-Robotics/HKUST-ELEC5660-Introduction-to-Aerial-Robotics/project_docker/README.md

     ```

     `/c/usr/workspace` is /usr/workspace in Disk C:/

+    Note: The format should be similar to the above example, and the disk should use the lowercase.

   - `mortyl0834/elec5660-docker-img:v2.0` declares the docker image we are using, which will be automatically downloaded from the docker hub the first time we run it.
 - Open a new terminal when a container is running.